 There are laws that govern how collections agencies can collect money owed.
 These laws keep these agencies from harassing you or engaging in other similar behaviors.

 For example, once you have talked to them and explained the circumstances surrounding the debt, you are not obligated to answer their daily phone calls.
-They are also not allowed to tell other people about the debt.
+They are also not allowed to tell other people about your debt.

-Keep in mind that if you do owe the debt and do not make payments on it, they can take you to court, which may result in garnishment of your wages until the debt is paid off.
+Keep in mind that if you do owe the debt and do not make payments on it, they can take you to court, which may result in the garnishment of your wages until the debt is paid off.
 It is best to set up a monthly payment plan you can afford if you are not in a position to offer a lump sum payment to the agency.

 How to Prevent Future Accounts from Going to Collections

 Once you have dealt with an account in collections, it is important that you take steps to prevent this from happening in the future.
 Start with a budget and work to pay down all of your debts as quickly as possible.